theseal/theseal.github.io/_posts/2020-07-09-migrate-home-assistant.markdown

 upgraded/migrated to the new Pi (from an older Pi 3).

-Internet made me clear that I could not just move the SD card between the devices since diffrent images between diffrent hardware.
+Internet made me clear that I could not just move the SD card between the devices since it is diffrent images between diffrent hardware.

 I didn't find any good migration guide that I thought was easy enough so I decided to write my own guide from this experience.